 Our principal sources of cash have historically been from operating activities.
 Our principal source of liquidity in excess of cash from operating activities has historically been from proceeds from our debt facilities and issuances of common stock.
 Our principal uses of cash and liquidity have historically been for acquisitions, debt service requirements and financing of working capital.
 As permitted by the CARES Act, we deferred payment of approximately \$66.7 million of payroll taxes as of December 31, 2020, which increased our net cash provided by operating activities and available cash on hand.
-These deferred payroll taxes required payments to the Internal Revenue Service of 50% by December 31, 2021 and will require 50% by December 31, 2022.
+These deferred payroll taxes will require payments to the Internal Revenue Service of 50% by December 31, 2021 and 50% by December 31, 2022.
 We believe that our operating cash flows, available cash on hand, and availability under our Revolving Credit Facility and the LC Facility will be sufficient to meet our cash requirements for the next twelve months and beyond.
 Our future capital investments and future results of operations.
 We cannot assure you that cash provided by operating activities or cash and cash equivalents will be sufficient to meet our future needs.
 If we are unable to generate sufficient cash flows from operations in the future, we may have to obtain additional financing.
 If we obtain additional capital by issuing equity, the interests of our existing stockholders will be diluted.
-If we incur additional indebtedness, that indebtedness may contain significant financing on favorable terms or at all.
+If we incur additional indebtedness, that indebtedness may contain significant financial and other covenants that may significantly restrict our operations.
+We cannot assure you that cash generates and provided by operations.
+We cannot assure you that we could obtain refinancing or additional financing on favorable terms or at all.
 See "Risk Factors-Risks Related to Our Indebtedness."